Trinidad and Tobago at the 2008 Summer Olympics: Men's 200 meters

 Then 30-year-old Houston-born Olympian Aaron Armstrong, son of American Olympian Debra Armstrong (née Edwards) and Trinidadian Olympian Ainsley Armstrong, participated on Trinidad and Tobago's behalf at the men's 200 meters event.
 The qualification round of the event took place on August 17, and Armstrong was placed in the eighth heat.
 He finished the race in 20.57 seconds, ranking first out of the finishing seven athletes in his heat.
 Armstrong bested Antigua and Barbuda's Brendan Christian (20.58 seconds), who finished second, and Canada's Jared Connaughton, who finished third.
 Out of the 66 competing athletes, Armstrong ranked eighth.
 He advanced to quarterfinals.

-Quarterfinals took place on August 18, and Armstrong competed in the third heat, tying fourth-place finalist Marcin Jedrusinski with a time of 20.58 seconds.
+Quarterfinals took place on August 18, and Armstrong competed in the third heat, tying fourth-place finalist Marcin Jędrusiński with a time of 20.58 seconds.
 Armstrong and Jedrusinski fell behind Belgium's Kristof Beyens (20.50 seconds) but placed ahead of Nigeria's Obinna Metu (20.65 seconds).
 The leaders of the heat were Antigua and Barbuda's Christian (20.26 seconds) and the Netherlands Antilles' Churandy Martina (20.42 seconds).
 Overall, Armstrong placed 19th out of 32 qualifying quarterfinalists.
 He did not progress further.

-Then 22-year-old Siparia, Trinidad-born runner Rondel Sorrillo participated on Trinidad and Tobago's behalf in the men's 200 meters dash, marking his first participation in any Olympic games.
+Then 22-year-old Siparia, Trinidad-born runner Rondel Sorrillo participated on Trinidad and Tobago's behalf in the men's 200 meters dash, marking his first participation in any Olympic Games.
 Sorillo participated in the fifth heat of the August 17 qualification round, placing first in his heat with a time of 20.58 seconds.
 Sorillo defeated Usain Bolt (20.64 seconds) and Kristof Beyens (20.69 seconds), the second and third-place finalists in his heat.
 Out of the 66 event competitors, Sorillo tied Japan's Shinji Takahira and Antigua and Barbuda's Brendan Christian for ninth place.
 Sorillo advanced to the next round.

 In the August 18 quarterfinals, Sorillo was placed in the fourth heat.
 He completed his event in 20.63 seconds, placing fourth out of the seven finishing athletes in his heat.
 Sorillo placed just behind Norway's Jaysuma Saidy Ndure (20.45 seconds) and just ahead of Azerbaijan's Ramil Guliyev (20.66 seconds).
 The leaders of Sorillo's heat were Ireland's Paul Hession (20.32 seconds) and the United States' Wallace Spearmon (20.39 seconds).
 Out of the 32 quarterfinalists, Sorillo tied Takahira for 21st place.
 He did not advance further.